plgd-dev/device/README.md

 # Device

-The **client** enables interacting with devices in a local network:
+The **client** enables interaction with devices in a local network:

 - Listing devices
 - Retrieving and updating resources
 - Secure ownership transfer via coaps+tcp and coaps
 - Onboard and offboard device